Manage GCP Dataplex Zone IAM Bindings

 Beyond these examples

-The examples reference pre-existing infrastructure such as Dataplex zones, lakes, and projects.
+The examples reference pre-existing infrastructure such as Dataplex zones and lakes, and a GCP project with Dataplex API enabled.
 They focus on configuring IAM bindings rather than provisioning the underlying Dataplex resources.

 To keep things focused, common IAM patterns are omitted, including: